AbhilashaRavichander/HALoGEN/README.md

 You can find the prompts for all categories [here](https://github.com/AbhilashaRavichander/HALoGEN/tree/main/prompts).
 * Prompts for each task are in the associated prompt_\<TASK NAME\> file, under the `"prompts"` columnn.
 * Additionally for the historical events task, we also include metadata such as the birth and death dates of the entities mentioned in the prompt.
-* If you would prefer to use huggingface datasets to load halogen prompts, you can do
+* If you would prefer to use huggingface datasets to load halogen prompts, you can do so [here](https://huggingface.co/datasets/lasha-nlp/HALoGEN-prompts).

 ## HALoGEN Responses